marclarr/fieldspy/README.md

 ## JSON Translations

 Because Fieldspy deals with object literals in it's conditions, JSON can help translate conditions that are written in other languages.
-Here is PHP example:
+Here is an example written in PHP:

 ```PHP
 $condition = array(